___________________________________________________________________________

 # Implement __del__ to guarantee that file descriptors are closed

-# ... but only if we are not called by the GC in the handler thread
+# ... but only if we are not called by the GC in a handler thread

 if threading.current_thread() not in self._threads: